watir/watirbook/installation-xp.md

-# Installation

-Installation is not complicated, but unfortunately, it is not trivial either.

-I have already said that Watir is "just" a piece of software written in Ruby, so to install it, you have to install Ruby first.
-Since both Ruby and Watir are available on Windows, Mac and Linux.
-Each of them has several releases (or in case of Linux, both distributions and released) currently in use, I will cover what I think is the relevant ones.
-Ruby has two relevant releases, 1.8.7 and 1.9.2.
-At the moment Watir works only on 1.8.7.

-I am installing everything in VMware Fusion (Version 3.1.2 332101) virtual machines, except Mac OS, since it does not want to be virtualized.
-Host machine for VMware Fusion is MacBook Pro, Mac OS X 10.6.6, processor 2.4 GHz Intel Core 2 Duo, Memory 4 GB 667 MHz DDR2 SDRAM.

 ## Windows XP

 Machine is a clean installation of Microsoft Windows XP Professional, Version 2002, Service Pack 3, 512 MB RAM.
 Fully patched, except it left Internet Explorer on version 6.